Liquid error (snippets/product-thumbnail line 166): invalid url input

 Specifications

-Okishiba was famously secretive about his craft, working in complete isolation—he never allowed anyone, including family members, into his workshop.
-His innovations in honyaki forging techniques have had a lasting impact on Japanese knife-making traditions.
-Tragically, his career was overshadowed by personal struggles with alcoholism, and he passed away from liver disease in 1990 without training successors or documenting his methods.
+Okishiba worked in isolation and did not allow anyone, including family members, into his workshop.
+He passed away from liver disease in 1990 without training successors or documenting his methods.

 There's a common misconception that Genkai Masakuni (Yoneo Mukai) was Okishiba's apprentice.
 In fact, their connection was much briefer—Genkai had the opportunity to use Okishiba's former workspace during his own training period, where he gained valuable insights into honyaki forging that would later influence his approach to knife-making.